 We often get too set in our ways and our conversation remains in the same context which can blind us to see the pitfalls we create for ourselves.
-In general, using other photographers’ aesthetics, judgements, and sensibilities should make us think twice, thrice, … Yet, in the rush of creating the next “noticeable” image on the Web, we use presets, filters, brushes, and a whole lot of them without thinking twice.
+In general, using other photographers’ aesthetics, judgments, and sensibilities should make us think twice, thrice, … Yet, in the rush of creating the next “noticeable” image on the Web, we use presets, filters, brushes, and a whole lot of them without thinking twice.
 In fact, there are sites designed specifically to allow the photographers to apply a collection of filters to have that “different yet very familiar” look, and people go there in droves to mutilate their photographs in an effort to get their 15 seconds of fame and a countless “likes”.
+Different is not creative, remember that.
 Instead of trying to make the same point in the same context which will be quickly dismissed, below is an imaginary conversation in a different context, two painters talking about the newfangled tools.

 Let’s listen, Vincent Van Gogh and Paul Gauguin are chatting …

-- Vincent do you feel you are not creative at times, frustrated that others can produce very creative work and you spin your wheel?
+- Vincent, do you feel you are not creative at times, frustrated that others can produce very creative work and you spin your wheel?

 - Well, who doesn’t?
 But, we keep trying.